gtolomei/systems-and-networking/README.md

 [News](#News) | [General Information](#General-Information) | [Syllabus](#Syllabus) | [Class Schedules](#Class-Schedules) | [Previous Years](#Previous-Years)

 ## News
-- **Oral Exam Session I:** The oral exam will take place remotely on a two-day session: **Wednesday, 25 January**, and **Thursday, 26 January**.
+- **Oral Exam Session I:** The oral exam will take place remotely on a two-day session: **Wednesday, 25, and **Thursday, 26 January**.
 Both sessions are expected to start at **9:30 a.m.
 CET**.
 Please refer to the instructions sent via the Moodle forum for further information.
 - **Written Exam Session I (01/19/2023) - Grades:** The outcomes of the test are available at the following <a href="./exams/2022-23/2023-01-19_grades.pdf" target="_blank">link</a>.
 - **Exam Simulations Review on 01/12/2023**<br/>
 The review of the exam simulations will take place on **Thursday, January 12, 2023, exclusively from remote** via Zoom from **9:30 a.m.**.
 To join this meeting, please follow the instructions provided in the message sent to you via the Moodle forum.